 - (a) When the starting line is on the beach, or so close to the beach that the competitor must stand in the water to start, the start is a beach start. - (b) The starting stations shall be numbered so that station 1 is the most windward one.
-Unless the sailing instructions specify some other system, a board's starting station shall be determined - (1) by ranking (the highest ranking board on station 1, the next highest on station 2, and so on), or - (2) by draw. - (c) After boards have been called to take their positions, the race committee shall make the preparatory signal by displaying a red flag with one sound.
+Unless the sailing instructions

+- (1) by ranking (the highest ranking board on station 1, the next highest on station 2, and so on), or - (2) by draw. - (c) After boards have been called to take their positions, the race committee shall make the preparatory signal by displaying a red flag with one sound.
 The starting signal shall be made, at any time after the preparatory signal, by removing the red flag with one sound. - (d) After the starting signal each board shall take the shortest route from her starting station to the water and then to her sailing position without interfering with other boards.
 Part 2 rules will apply when both of the competitor's feet are on the board.